GP Trainer Re-Approval.

 How will my submission be assessed?

-- Your web application will be assessed by 2 GP QA Locality leads as part of a virtual panel
+- Your PARE application will be assessed by GP QA Locality leads

-- Further evidence can be requested via the web application
+- Further evidence can be requested as needed though the discussion section of your PARE application

 - Re-approval outcomes: